 How can I get involved?

-There are two ways that you can get involved:
+There are a few ways that you can get involved:

-To keep up to date on developments of Your Pontypridd, follow us on Twitter @YourPontypridd & like the Your Pontypridd page on Facebook.
+To keep up to date on developments of Your Pontypridd, like the Your Pontypridd BID page on Facebook, or follow us on Twitter @YourPontypridd & Instagram @yourpontypridd we also send out a regular e-newsletter, if you would like to receive this please get in touch.

 On line at www.rctcbc.gov.uk – pay it, using a debit or credit card.
 Have your 8 digit BID account reference number, beginning with a 7, to hand.